Mileage Plan 101: The basics of booking award travel

 Even during holiday periods and for popular destinations, you will be able to find award space.
 Mileage Plan has several different award levels, including “refundable” awards with access to the last seat on the plane.
-There are also some special awards for intra-state travel that start at just 7,500 miles.

 Sample award levels on Alaska Airlines for travel within the lower 48 states, Alaska, and Canada.
 You can also redeem miles to receive a discount off a regular ticket.

 |Money and Miles – 50% Discount up to $100||10,000||10,000|